ericlenio/scrash/README.md

 of this project.
 By default, the server picks the profile that matches the username of the server daemon process.

+# Supported operating systems
+Tested on Mac, Linux, and OpenBSD.
+Almost certainly would be fine with FreeBSD.

 # Vim
 Put any desired vimrc settings in `./profile/MYPROFILE/vimrc` and they will be used for all vim sessions.
 If you want to use scrash's OS clipboard integration